Environmental impact of bitcoin: Mining as an electricity-intensive process

 Electricity consumption of the bitcoin network since 2016 (annualized).
 The upper and lower bounds are based on worst-case and best-case scenario assumptions, respectively.
 The red trace indicates an intermediate best-guess estimate.

 Bitcoin mining is a highly electricity-intensive proof-of-work process.
 Miners run dedicated software to compete against each other and be the first to solve the current 10 minute block, yielding them a reward in bitcoins.
-A transition to the proof-of-stake protocol, which has better energy efficiency, has been described as a sustainable alternative to bitcoin's scheme and as a potential solution to its environmental issues.
+A transition to the proof-of-stake protocol, which has better energy efficiency, has been described as a sustainable alternative to bitcoin's protocol and as a potential solution to its environmental issues.
 Bitcoin advocates oppose such a change, arguing that proof of work is needed to secure the network.